 (This is a revised version of the previously published New Beginnings series: A New Home, and Heroes and Villains.)

 A young furniture apprentice in England follows his master to Virginia where he becomes indentured for years of grinding work in the new tobacco fields near the Chesapeake Bay.
 One hundred years before the American Revolution, Indian wars and a colonial rebellion thrust him into manhood.
-The former servant marries and raises a family, and lives a life of many struggles, joy, and paralyzing heartaches to become a great tobacco farmer in the Virginia wilderness.
-The heroes and villains in John’s life are not always other people.

-Excerpt from Chapter Five: Rebellion
+Excerpt from the story Rebellion

 Copyright 2017-2020 by Mark Edward Jones, Edmond, Oklahoma 73034.